ABOUT THE LEAGUE

 Victoria Women’s Basketball Player Code of Conduct

-Victoria Women’s Basketball League (VWBL) is committed to providing a safe environment for women to come together and play basketball.
+Victoria Women’s Basketball League (VWBL) is committed to providing a safe environment for players to come together and play basketball.
 To maintain this safe environment VWBL has a code of conduct that applies to all players.

 Code of conduct issues will be addressed by league coordinators promptly and respectfully.
 Players who do not comply with the code of conduct will be given an opportunity to change their behaviour.
 If a player is not able to make the necessary changes to their behaviour they will be asked to leave the league.